Privacy

 For the Free tier, Roster doesn't hold personal data on its servers, so the rights you'd ordinarily exercise under GDPR, CCPA, or your local equivalent don't have much to attach to.
 The vault is on your machine; you delete it by uninstalling.

-For Pro, the personal data we hold is your email address, your Whop customer/membership ID, and the hardware fingerprint hash of the machine you've bound your licence to.
+For Plus, the personal data we hold is your email address, your Whop customer/membership ID, and the hardware fingerprint hash of the machine you've bound your licence to.
 You can ask us to delete that record at any time (which will also deactivate the licence).
 Email support@accountroster.com.
 We'll do it within 30 days and confirm in writing.

 Changes to this policy